-You need authority to discuss someone else's claim for tax credits with the Tax Credit Office to avoid that person having to acknowledge and confirm your identity each time.
+You need authority to discuss someone else's claim for tax credits with the Tax Credit Office.
+It will avoid that person having to acknowledge and confirm your identity every time.

-As a rule it should take no more than two days to get authorised from once the office tax receives your form.
+As a rule, it should take no more than two days to get authorised once the office tax receives the form.
 If you send a drafted letter instead of the form TC689, your authorisation could take a little longer to process.

-HMRC do not usually send you a letter confirming your authority to act for someone else but authorisation is valid for one year (unless a different end date is written on the form).
+HMRC do not usually send you a letter confirming your authority to act for someone else.
+But, authorisation is valid for one year (unless the form has a different end date written on it).

 Note: Tax credits are only paid into the account of the appointee.
-Each appointee needs to send in a TC689 form if more than one person needs to be authorised.
-An authorisation can be cancelled anytime by writing to the Tax Credit Office.
+Each appointee needs to send in a TC689 form if more than one person needs authorisation.
+You can cancel the arrangement anytime by writing to the Tax Credit Office.

 If you become someone else's appointee you can apply for the right to deal with someone else's tax credits.
-This is helpful for a person who cannot manage their own affairs such as if they are severely disabled or mentally incapable.
+This is helpful for a person who cannot manage their own affairs.
+For example if they are severely disabled or mentally incapable.

-Note: Helping someone to complete their claim form does not necessarily mean you are acting as an official appointee.
+Note: Helping someone complete their claim form does not mean you are acting as an official appointee.

-You apply to become a tax credit appointee by completing the appointee section on the tax credit claim form.
-You must be over 18 years old to become an appointee for another person and you need to have a bank account because tax credits will be paid directly into your account.
+You will need to complete the appointee section on the tax credit claim form.
+You must be over 18 years old to become an appointee for another person.
+You will need to have a bank account because tax credits will get paid straight into your account.

 Note: The Tax Credit Office may contact you for additional information before they decide whether to make you an appointee.
 Making a false or misleading statement can result in a penalty.

-If you want to stop being the appointee at any time you should write to the Tax Credit Office one month before the time you intend to stop.
+If you want to stop being someone's appointee you should write to the Tax Credit Office.
+Contact them at least one month before the time you intend to end the appointeeship.

-If your child is under sixteen years old and has a baby, and they both live in your household, you can make the tax credits claim for both of them.
-Any monies due will be paid directly to you.
+The rules are different if your child is under sixteen years old and has a baby.
+If they both live in your household, you can make the tax credits claim for both of them.
+Any monies due will get paid direct to you.

-If your child is over sixteen years and has a baby they can make the claim themselves.
-In some cases you can make the tax credits claim for both of them providing your child and their baby live with you and your child has turned 16 and in approved education or training.
+If your child is over sixteen and has a baby, they can make the claim themselves.
+In some cases you can make the tax credits claim for both of them.
+But, only if your child and their baby live with you and your child has now turned 16 and in approved education or training.